 The final line of the poem stands out from the rest as it seems to take the reader out of the narrative.
 As the child wept, “Away the vapor flew.”
 This could reference the lifting of a cloud, mist, or obstruction that kept the child from seeing and being seen, it could also refer to something deeper.

 This entire poem can be taken less literally, and more spiritual.
-This choice to weave a religious narrative within another story line would not unusual for Blake who was known for his depictions of spiritually and mythology.
+This choice to weave a religious narrative within another storyline would not unusual for Blake who was known for his depictions of spirituality and mythology.
 If understood this way, the young boy becomes anyone lost in their life, searching for someone, a “Father,” God, or religion to guide them.
-The boy is desperate, pleading and pray for salvation.
-Only when the boy cries, and accepts the predicament he is in, do the “vapours” fly away, freeing his mind and perhaps returning him to the knowledge and belief in God.
+The boy is desperate, pleading and praying for salvation.
+Only when the boy cries and accepts the predicament he is in, do the “vapours” fly away, freeing his mind and perhaps returning him to the knowledge and belief in God.

 About William Blake

 In 1782, Blake married Catherine Boucher who would become a valuable assistant and loving wife.
-In 1784, Blake set up his printshop and began to create his famous illuminated etchings.
+In 1784, Blake set up his print shop and began to create his famous illuminated etchings.
 It was through the convergence of his two loves, poetry and art, that Blake published Songs of Innocence in 1789.
 This work was followed by Songs of Experience in 1794.
 These works are notable not only for their beautiful illustrations and verse, but for the combination of the two.
-These piece are generally considered to be Blake’s masterpiece.
+These pieces are generally considered to be Blake’s best poetry.

 By 1824 his health had taken a downward turn and he died in 1827, in the midst of creating an illustrated version of Dante’s Divine Comedy.